 We knew you’d ask.
 These water heaters are obviously desirable.
 Who wouldn't want unlimited hot water on demand?

 You might be wondering why more people don’t have these tankless water heaters.
-Well, although these water heaters are pretty efficient, the upfront costs of the heater itself and the installation—which is more complex—is costlier.
+Well, although these water heaters are pretty efficient, the upfront costs of the heater itself and the installation—which is more complex—is more costly.
 So this is what you can expect when it comes to going tankless.
-If money isn’t an issue, you can look into getting one.
+If money isn't an issue, you can look into getting one.

 High Efficiency Water Heaters

 Now, you don’t have to have a tankless water heater to have a whole ton of hot water.
 There are high efficiency water heaters you can choose from that will produce more hot water than the tank calls for due to the rate at which they heat water (which is faster than regular water heaters).

 Want more hot water but you don’t want to replace the entire water heater?
 I mean, what if it’s new?
 No problem.
 You can purchase an expansion tank for that.

 One last word of caution.
 Water heaters are among the biggest causers of house fires.
 Please have a professional and licensed plumber install your water heater.
 It’s not worth it to have someone do it who is not licensed.
 It’s dangerous.
 The end.